 Next, I spray painted the hardware, and that turned out to be quite a job.
 I wanted to paint them with my favorite Rust-Oleum Heirloom Satin White but I didn’t have any and neither did the hardware store I visited.
 So I applied a white white.
 It looked too white and I went to another store to get the Heirloom Satin.
 I sprayed it on and it was too tannish.
 So I used Rust-Oleum Spray Paint and Primer color Blossom White.
 The third paint color was the charm.

 I thought the drawer pulls would look better and not be so…..white……if I distressed the pretty detail on the pulls.
 I did this by hand.
 It only took a few minutes to do all 12 of the pulls.

 All that spray painting and paint distressing was worth it.
 The pulls are perfect for the new paint look.

-I pulled out the 3 cloth lined pieces from the silverware drawer and wrapped the adhesive vinyl paper around them.
+I pulled out the three cloth-lined pieces from the silverware drawer and wrapped the adhesive vinyl paper around them.

 And that was it.
 See why I smile when I look at the buffet now.
 It's even prettier in person.
 Wish you guys could see it.

 The buffet had all kinds of details to work with.
 The top middle drawer even had the little keyhole thingy that also got spray painted too……3 times.
 The rope trim between the top drawers and the bottom drawers and cabinets is another detail that looks great whitewashed.

 The rounded front on these old buffets is not something you find in new furniture.
 I think this is my favorite style of buffet, and I’ve painted many of them.
 This buffet here had very curved drawers and a different paint look....Weathered Gray Sideboard: Coastal Or Nantucket style?

 Well, that’s the end of this story.
 How do you like the buffet now?

 Leave a comment if you have time, and as always, thanks for being here, Kathy